Administrative manager of Labex

 Maurizio Fagotti (2015-2017) / Currently permanent PI CNRS, Université Paris-Sud (France)

-Maurizio did his PhD at the University of Pisa (Italy) focusing on the scaling behaviour of the entanglement entropies and the non-equilibrium time evolution of a state after a sudden quench of a global Hamiltonian parameter.
-As a post-doctoral research assistant in Oxford (UK) he collaborated with Prof. Fabian Essler on the latter topic.
+Aster a PhD on the scaling behaviour of the entanglement entropies and the non-equilibrium time evolution of a state after a sudden quench of a global Hamiltonian parameter, Maurizio collaborated as a postdoc with Prof. F. Essler.
 His research interests: quantum quenches, integrable models, relaxation/thermalisation, entanglement.

 M. Fagotti, “On Conservation Laws, Relaxation and Pre-relaxation after a Quantum Quench”, arXiv:1401.1064 (2014)

 M. Fagotti and F.H.L.
 Essler, “Stationary behaviour of observables after a quantum quench in the spin-1/2 Heisenberg XXZ chain”, J. Stat.
 Mech.
 (2013) P07012

 M. Fagotti and F.H.L.
 Essler, “Reduced Density Matrix after a Quantum Quench”, Phys.
 Rev. B 87, 245107 (2013)